-You want to hire for the job and avoid just having a conversation.
-There’s a place for that, like at a candidate dinner or during an introductory call, but every question you ask as part of a formal decision-making interview should link back to the job.
-Without a clear job link, you run the risk of perpetuating systemic biases and hiring people based more on your one-time connection instead of their ability to perform the job.
-Nobel Prize-winning psychologist Daniel Kahneman has shown how humans easily anchor their judgments around small amounts of information instead of seeing a full, and more accurate, picture.
+You want to hire for job-related skills, not just who interviews well or is a good conversationalist.
+There’s a place for more open-ended chats, like at a candidate dinner or during an introductory call, but the questions you ask as part of a formal interview should link back to the job.
+(Check out our job description guide to ensure you’re clear about what you’re hiring for.)
+Without a clear job link, you risk perpetuating biases and hiring people based more on one-time connections instead of their ability to perform the job.
+Nobel Prize-winning psychologist Daniel Kahneman has shown the many ways humans anchor their judgments around small amounts of information instead of seeing a full and more accurate picture.
 You want to avoid anchoring on cognitive biases and develop a more comprehensive, job-relevant view of each candidate.

+Once you’ve identified and prioritized skills, you’re finally set to write or select questions.
 There is an established HR adage, “past performance is the best predictor of future performance.”
-When you’re promoting from within your organization you’ll often have a great idea of who’s capable of doing a job because you’ve observed first hand how people perform.
+When you’re promoting from within your organization, you’ll often have a great idea of who’s capable of doing a job because you’ve observed firsthand how people perform.
 But you don’t always have that luxury, especially with external hires.
 Questions should get at relevant past performance as much as possible; to do this, you need to target past, job-related behaviors with your questions.

-The best way to dig into past performance is to ask behavioral interview questions.
-These ask about what someone has done in relation to a specific skill or set of skills.
+In an interview, the best way to dig into past performance is to ask behavioral questions.
+These find out how someone has used a specific skill or set of skills.
 For example, “please tell us about a time you worked with a hiring manager who was difficult to please.
 How did you handle that situation and what was the outcome?” seeks to evaluate relationship building by asking for an example of it.

 You significantly reduce the chance of asking a frivolous question (and introducing bias into your decision-making) by sticking to job-related and behaviorally-based questions.
 A bit of legal review can help here as well.
-The Equal Employment Opportunity Commission has outlined topics you should avoid with your interview questions based on a whole host of EEO laws.
+The Equal Employment Opportunity Commission has outlined interview topics you should avoid based on all EEO laws.
 Check out their guidance here; you might be surprised by some of the items you’re overlooking.